ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_basic_datatypes_in_structures.rst

 Description
 -----------

+.. vale off

+..
+   The description must be displayed in SCADE Suite.

 .. start_description

 Sub-element of structure definitions for component I/O and TPCs that has basic datatypes shall be described with below information in its notes field